brendanhoran/python-nixie-clock/README.md

 ### Whats not working (but will oneday)
 * Direct drive of any non smart socket nixie tube
 * Way to much is hard coded
+* H/V shutdown
+* Smart socket tube setting / per tube / at all
+* Reading temp/humidity sensors
+#### Whats hard coded...
+* machine UART pin number
+* Serial device for PC/linux mode
+* Time format 12/24h
+* Date format (range of types supported)
+* What to do on 10/15/3060min window intervals
+* What time the intervals are

 ### How to build
 **NOTE** this is ONLY needed for ESP32 mode.